openforis/sepal-doc/docs/source/_templates/index.rst

 .. note::

-    Applications that include a :icon:`fas fab-google` in their descriptor require a connection to Google Earth Engine (GEE) to run.
+    Applications that include a :icon:`fa-solid fab-google` in their descriptor require a connection to Google Earth Engine (GEE) to run.
 For more information, see :doc:`../setup/gee`.

 .. note::